|

 What is a vegan pie crust made of?

-You can make this healthier pie crust with dairy-free butter, all-purpose flour, salt, sugar, and non-hydrogenated vegetable shortening.
+You can make this healthier dairy-free pie crust recipe with non-dairy butter, all-purpose flour, salt, sugar, and non-hydrogenated vegetable shortening.
 You can find the vegan butter and vegetable shortening in most grocery stores in the health food section or click on the links above.

 The flakiness of a crust is a result of fat and how much you work the fat into the flour before adding water.
-Vegetable shortening is one of the key ingredients in this vegan crust and it makes it incredibly flakey.
+Vegetable shortening is one of the key ingredients in this vegan crust, making it incredibly flakey.

 Vegan Pie Crust Ingredients